Stanford-BioE80/Stanford-BioE80.github.io/general/syllabus.md

 **Week 4		If we can construct a genome then why can't we build an organism?**

-Mon 	23 April	320-105	How to parse a research paper on the frontiers of bioengineering
+Mon 	23 Apr	320-105	How to parse a research paper on the frontiers of bioengineering

-Wed 	25 April	320-105	Why is humpty dumpty more than just a nursery rhyme?
+Wed 	25 Apr	320-105	Why is humpty dumpty more than just a nursery rhyme?

-Fri 	27 April 	SC 112/132	Meet your microbes **(PSET 4)**
+Fri 	27 Apr 	SC 112/132	Meet your microbes **(PSET 4)**

 **Week 5		Something from "nothing."
 Why do molecules move?
 How do patterns grow?**

-Mon 	30 April	320-105	Molecular diffusion, what is it and why does it matter to bioengr.?
+Mon 	30 Apr 	320-105	Molecular diffusion, what is it and why does it matter to bioengr.?

 Wed 	2 May	320-105	Patterns via development; e.g., could you grow an arm?

 Fri 	4 May	SC 112/132	Dancing droplets; "programming" autonomous objects **(PSET 5)**

 **Week 6		Abstraction as a tool for managing complexity in bioengineering**

 Mon 	7 May	320-105	How to implement Boolean logic in DNA

 Wed 	9 May	320-105	How to architect arbitrary genetic systems

 Fri 	11 May	SC 112/132	GOOP revisited; genetic sensors, logic, actuators **(PSET 6)**

 **Week 7		Evolution as an algorithm; Evolution as a service**